opendiscovery/opendiscovery-java/CONTRIBUTING.md

 ```
 /**
- * Copyright 2016 The OpenCoordination Authors
+ * Copyright 2016 The OpenDiscovery Authors
  *
  * Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except
  * in compliance with the License.
 You may obtain a copy of the License at